Areas of Expertise

 Education

-Dr. King remains actively engaged in giving back to the psychological community through clinical supervision for doctoral students and pre-licensed clinicians.
-She is passionate about advancing cultural competence in the field, frequently training non-Asian clinicians on strategies to cultivate cultural humility in their practice.
-Additionally, she serves as a consultant to non-Asian couples therapists, helping them navigate the complexities of cultural dynamics in interracial relationships.
+Dr. King serves as a clinical supervisor for doctoral students and pre-licensed clinicians.
+She is passionate about advancing cultural competence, training non-Asian clinicians to cultivate cultural humility in their practice, and consulting with couples therapists navigating cultural dynamics in interracial relationships.

-Dr. King is a wife and mother of two.
-Outside of the office, you’ll find her tending to her plants, exploring the great outdoors, or baking treats for her family and friends.
+Outside of her professional roles, Dr. King is a wife and mother of two who enjoys tending to her plants, exploring the outdoors, and baking for family and friends.